 Educating other community garden organizations and creating a dialogue around environmental education is the goal of the ACGA/Peterson Garden Project part of the grant.

 To accomplish this, several outreach methods were used including lectures at the ACGA annual conference (this happened in 2012 and 14) and ACGA Expert Panels.
-We have also been sharing educational material via the ACGA Facebook page.
+We have also shared educational material via the ACGA Facebook page.

-(If you are unaware of the Garden Mosaics program, you can learn more about this intergenerational garden program on our website HERE.
+You can learn more about the Garden Mosaics intergenerational garden program on our website HERE.

-In addition, lesson plans on environmental education topics that can be used in a community garden setting will be made available for PDF download.
+In addition, lesson plans on environmental education topics that can be used in a community garden setting are available HERE.